 There are many causes of heel pain and most cases can be effectively treated without surgery.
 Chronic heel pain, however, often can be corrected only through surgery.

 A surgical procedure, called an osteotomy, is performed to relieve the pressure on the bone from heel calluses.
-The procedure involves cutting the metatarsal bone in a "V" shape, lifting the bone and aligning it with the other bones.
-This alleviates the pressure and prevents formation of a heel callus.
+The procedure involves cutting the metatarsal bone in a "V" shape, lifting the bone, and aligning it with the other bones.
+This alleviates the pressure and prevents the formation of a heel callus.